ritchielawrence/batchfunctionlibrary/README.md

-# batchfunctionlibrary
+# Batch Function Library
-Library and Windows batch functions
+Library of Windows batch functions.

+This site will be complete by 2016-06-17